Engee documentation

 Dependencies

-To use this parameter, set Opening parameterization to `Linear - Area vs. pressure' or `Tabulated data - Area vs. pressure'.
+To use this parameter, set the Opening parameterization parameters to `Linear - Area vs. pressure' or `Tabulated data - Area vs. pressure'.

 Whether to account for transient effects in the fluid system caused by valve opening.
 Checking the Opening dynamics box approximates the opening conditions by introducing a first order lag in the flow response.
-The simulated opening dynamics are controlled by the Opening time constant parameter.
+The Opening time constant parameters control the simulated opening dynamics.

 Dependencies

-To use this parameter, set the Opening parameterization parameter to `Linear - Area vs. pressure' or `Tabulated data - Area vs. pressure'.
+To use this parameter, set the Opening parameterization parameters to `Linear - Area vs. pressure' or `Tabulated data - Area vs. pressure'.

 Dependencies

-To use this parameter, set the Opening parameterization parameter to `Linear - Area vs. pressure' or `Tabulated data - Area vs. pressure' and check the Opening dynamics checkbox.
+To use this parameter, set the Opening parameterization parameters to `Linear - Area vs. pressure' or `Tabulated data - Area vs. pressure' and check the Opening dynamics checkbox.

 The constant pressure at port A from which the reference curve is based.
 This value usually corresponds to the maximum operating pressure of the valve.
 During simulation, the pressure at port A can be any pressure.